rocky-linux/documentation/docs/desktop/gnome/flatpak.md

 ## Conclusion

-You can use Flathub and Flatpak to populate your GNOME desktop with applications, from games to productivity tools, easily.
+You can use Flathub and Flatpak to populate your GNOME desktop with applications, from games to productivity tools.